Skip to main content

 Explore strategies for hiring and retaining the right employees for your practice.

-Tracy Moawad, Management Systems Consultant with Hummingbird Associates, will then further elaborate on methods for building and retaining effective teams for your orthodontic practice.
-You will also identify key practices in upholding HR compliance standards and expectations.
-By the end of this module, you will develop a holistic understanding of successful practice management and will know how to utilize the metrics, training, and resources at your disposal to build a strong employee base for your practice.
+By the end of this module, you will develop a holistic understanding of successful practice management and the metrics, training, and resources needed to build a strong employee base for your practice.

-CE earned in module 7: 3
+CE earned in Module 7: 3

 Learning Objectives and Topics: